Categories

 Progress Bar Mechanism – Example 10

-Fade is fast and most of the time you will not need progress updates at all.
-But for very large triangulations you may still want to connect your own progress bar to Fade2D’s update mechanism.
+Fade2D is fast, and most of the time, you will not need progress updates at all.
+However, for very large triangulations, you may still want to connect your own progress bar to Fade2D’s update mechanism.

 // Create a simple command line progress bar that